SEO Intermediate Updated 2026-03-22

 Under mobile-first indexing, yes.
 Google evaluates your mobile page speed as part of Core Web Vitals.
 Since mobile metrics are the primary ranking signal, poor mobile speed can hurt your rankings even when users search from desktop.

-Want mobile-friendly SEO content published to your site automatically? theStacc publishes 30 SEO-optimized articles every month — starting at $99/month.
+Want mobile-friendly SEO content published to your site automatically? theStacc publishes 30 SEO-optimized articles every month.
+Starting at $99/month.
 Start for $1 →

 Sources

-Start Free Trial
+Start Your $1 Trial

 $1 for 3 days · Cancel anytime